mssen/threadbare/README.md

 ### `generate`

-Generates a view from a given scrapped JSON file.
+Generates a view from a given scraped JSON file.

 **Name:** `generate`